How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Core Ethical Principles in Nursing Capstone Work

 - Autonomy: Participants’ rights to voluntary, informed participation.
-If your project involves any data collection from patients or staff, describe how participation will be voluntary and how informed consent or assent will be obtained.
+Describe how participation will be voluntary and how informed consent will be obtained.

-- Beneficence: Your project should benefit participants or the patient population.
-Explain the direct benefit of your proposed intervention to patients, staff, or the healthcare system.
+- Beneficence: Explain the direct benefit of your proposed intervention to patients, staff, or the healthcare system.

-- Non-maleficence: Your project should not harm participants.
-Identify any potential risks — even minor ones like time burden from completing a survey — and explain your mitigation strategies.
+- Non-maleficence: Identify any potential risks and explain your mitigation strategies.

-- Justice: Fair distribution of the benefits and burdens of your project across the population.
-Address whether vulnerable populations are appropriately protected and whether the benefits of your project reach those who need them.
+- Justice: Fair distribution of the benefits and burdens of your project.
+Address whether vulnerable populations are appropriately protected.

 DNP, MSN, or BSN Capstone Proposal Due?